-The Ag Econ/NAMA (National Agri-Marketing Association) Club is dedicated to providing an environment of fellowship and leadership in which members pursue professional, educational, social and team work development through interaction and cooperation with fellow members, faculty, university, alumni, and professional resources in order to empower themselves with opportunities in the ever changing fields of agribusiness, agrimarketing, and applied agricultural economics.
+The Ag Econ Club is dedicated to providing an environment of fellowship and leadership in which members pursue professional, educational, social and team work development through interaction and cooperation with fellow members, AAEC faculty, alumni, the university, and professional resources to empower themselves with opportunities in the ever changing fields of agribusiness, agrimarketing, and applied agricultural economics.

 Collegiate Young Farmers at Virginia Tech